 To illustrate, consider the stock market bubble.
 As stocks rise, stockholders become overjoyed as their wealth increases, which causes them to buy even more.
-They tell their friends, show them their portfolios, and talk about what they're going to do with their newly found wealth.
-As their friends hear this, and see in the news that the stock market continues its upward trend, then they, too, want to invest, for if they don't, they will have missed a great opportunity.
+They tell their friends, show them their portfolios, and talk about what they will do with their newly found wealth.
+As their friends hear this, and see in the news that the stock market continues its upward trend, then they, too, want to invest, for if they don't, they will have missed a great opportunity, what is commonly called the fear of missing out (FOMO).
 When they invest, they bid stock prices ever higher, and as it rises higher, even more people pile in.
-Both the greed for more money and the fear of missing a great opportunity drives prices far higher than can be justified by the fundamentals of the underlying businesses.
+Both the greed for more money and the FOMO drives prices far higher than can be justified by the fundamentals of the underlying businesses.
 At the peak of the market, optimism is at a maximum.

 But the market peaks because the overconfident people have no more money to invest, no more money to keep the stock market going up.
 As Joseph Kennedy noted at the end of the 1920's, when the shoeshine boy starts giving stock tips, it's time to get out.
 Why?
 Because even the shoeshine boy has already invested.
 There is no other pool of investors to keep the market propped up.
 When the market stops going up, then people become fearful that they will lose their wealth, so they start taking out their money.
 As stocks are sold and money is withdrawn, the stock market starts declining rapidly; people become ever more fearful and withdraw even more.
 Pessimism takes hold of the market, for who can know where the bottom is.
 And as more people withdraw their money, the bottom falls even faster and lower, until at some point, most of the money of uninformed investors has been withdrawn.
 Informed investors realize that the market has been oversold, and thus, start buying, preventing the market from falling further.